anoushkabroal/anoushkabroal/README.md

 # Hello!
 I'm Anoushka Abroal, a second year Computer Science with a minor in Biology student at Northeastern University.
-I'm always interested in new projects and am currently looking for post graduate opportunities.
+I'm interested in Computer Vision, Dance, and the intersection of AI and healthcare!

 Reach out to me with any questions or just to chat!
 Email: abroal.a@northeastern.edu | anoushka.abroal@gmail.com